-The French Quarter, aKA Vieux Carré
+The French Quarter, aka Vieux Carré

 The French Quarter, otherwise known as Vieux Carré, has a history as old as New Orleans itself.
 Founded in 1718, New Orleans was built around the French Quarter and has the largest amount of extant historical buildings from the time under Spanish rule in the late 1800s to after achieving statehood in the early 19th century.
 The entire area is a National Historic Landmark and a major tourist destination.

+My New Orleans City Guide focus’s on The French Quarter as this is the heart of New Orleans.
 This is where you’ll probably spend a lot of time during your first visit to the city, and rightfully so.
 You’re going to find so many obligatory New Orleans things to do in The Quarter from experiencing the calm and chaos of Bourbon Street to the beauty of Jackson Square and the serene and curious above-ground cemeteries of St. Louis Cemetery No. 1.

+First up on my New Orleans City Guide is Bourbon Street.
 Spanning 13 city blocks, Bourbon Street is generally what one thinks of when they think of New Orleans and Mardi Gras.
 During the day, the street is relatively quiet.
 At night, however, the street transforms and is packed so full of people you’ll often have to squeeze through them.
 Many people scoff at adding Bourbon Street to your itinerary but I feel it’s one of those places you need to see at least once, it’s a quintessential New Orleans thing to do.

 Use common sense while on Bourbon Street.
 Don’t drink too much, don’t wander alone into dark alleys, keep your personal belongings at a minimum and in your front pocket or in front of you.
 It’s a crowded street full of tourists and revelers and people will take advantage of you if you make yourself an easy target.
 Don’t be scared, just be smart.

-What do to on Bourbon Street
+What to do on Bourbon Street

 Nearby Bourbon Street